sightmachine/sightmachine-sdk/docs/entities/cookbook.md

 This will return a list of [cookbooks](/docs/commonly_used_data_types/cookbook.md), see link for more details on what that response looks like.

 ### Get Top Results
 This function will get you the top runs of the recipe group you input.
-This function can be called using either of the two API calling styles:
+This function can be called using either of the two methods of calling:

-#### Old Style API Call:
+#### Using Positional Arguments
 ```
 cli.get_cookbook_top_results(recipe_group_id, limit)
 ```

-#### New Style API Call:
+#### Using Keyword Arguments
 ```
 cli.get_cookbook_top_results(recipe_group_id=recipe_group_id, limit=limit)
 ```